 3.1 Morphology and physico-chemistry of Wassande soils

 The studied soils belong to the ferralitic soil group, formed on basaltic materials and moderately differentiated.
 Their field characterization demonstrated that they are brown in color, polyhedral in structure and clayey-sandy in texture.
-They are generally characterized by the horizons dark brown to red in color associated with nodules and rock fragments.
-The results of the soil sample analyzed (Table 1), showed an acid pH (5.6), an average CEC (11.68 cmol/kg), a moderate SEB (7.5 cmol/kg) and an average saturation rate (64.45%).
+They are generally characterized by the horizons dark brown to red in colorassociated with nodules and rock fragments.
+The results of the soil sample analyzed (Table 1), showed anacid pH (5.6), an average CEC (11.68 cmol/kg), a moderate SEB (7.5 cmol/kg) and an average saturation rate (64.45%).
 Organic matter (OM) was 3.90 cmol/kg and total nitrogen (Nt) 0.5 cmol/kg.